Investors Alert: SLM Corporation (SLM)

 PERFORMANCE REVIEW:

-SLM revealed weekly performance of 0.44% and shown yearly performance of 11.32%.
-The stock moved to -1.52% in last six months and it maintained for the month at 3.67%.
-The stock noted year to date performance at 8.90% and changed about -6.12% over the last three months.
-The stock’s price situated at -21.51% from 52 week high and stock price seen at 16.62% when looking at 52 week low price.
+SLM shown yearly performance of 11.82%.
+The stock moved to -0.66% in last six months and it maintained for the month at 3.89%.
+The stock noted year to date performance at 9.27% and changed about -3.81% over the last three months.
+The stock’s price situated at -21.25% from 52 week high and stock price seen at 17.01% when looking at 52 week low price.

 ANALYSTS OPENION: